No One Has to Get Their Period Anymore

 Today, any doctor will tell you there is no medical necessity for periods unless you’re trying to conceive.
 The body preps for pregnancy by thickening the uterus’s lining, like a bird building a nest for her eggs; hormonal birth control prevents pregnancy, in part, by keeping the uterine lining from ever building up.
 Many of the roughly 19 million Americans who rely on the pill, the shot, IUDs, implants, patches, or rings see a change in their period—often it’s lighter, but it can also disappear altogether.
 In clinical trials, more than 40 percent of the Liletta IUD’s users no longer menstruated by the end of the product’s six-year life.
 More than half of people who get the Depo-Provera shot every three months will become amenorrhoeic within a year, and almost 70 percent in the second year.
 And anyone using the pill, patch, or ring can safely skip scheduled withdrawal bleeding.

 But getting a lighter flow as a side effect of birth control is different from choosing a contraceptive method in the hopes of turning off a period completely, and there are all sorts of reasons someone would want to do so.
 The cost of so-called feminine products can add up to thousands of dollars over a person’s lifetime: A recent study found that nearly two-thirds of low-income women surveyed in St. Louis couldn’t afford menstrual-hygiene products during the previous year.
 (This study, and others cited in this story, did not specify whether participants included trans men or nonbinary people who get periods).
 Amenorrhea can be a medical necessity for people with certain health conditions—such as those born without an intact uterus and vagina.
 It’s also a treatment option for heavy bleeding or otherwise painful periods, which afflict about one in five women, and can help relieve symptoms of polycystic ovary syndrome (PCOS), which affects 6 to 12 percent of U.S. women of reproductive age.
-Or, a period simply may be one burden too many, especially during a pandemic: A tweet in March proclaiming that “menstrual cycles also need to be suspended until this ordeal is over” got more than a quarter of a million likes.
+Or, a period simply may be one burden too many, especially during a pandemic: A tweet in March proclaiming that “menstrual cycles also need to be suspended until this ordeal is over” started racking up hundreds of thousands of likes.

 For those whose periods are not just a monthly nuisance, but a medical complication in and of itself, amenorrhea can be a revelation.
 Valentina, a 20-year-old in Medellín, Colombia, was diagnosed with PCOS at 14, after her periods became practically intolerable.
 “The cramps were so, so strong; I couldn’t walk.
 I went through one tampon in one hour.
 I couldn’t sleep at night,” she told me.
 “It was traumatic.”
 In 2017, Valentina got a hormonal IUD and has since stopped menstruating.
 “After losing it, you see how much easier life is,” she said.
 “I’m not sure I want to have a period again.”
 For Nik, a 20-year-old transgender man living in Chicago, getting an IUD to suppress his period provided both mental and physical relief.
 “You don’t want the physical reminder every month that you weren’t born in the right body,” he told me.
 He went from doubling up on pads and tampons to, now, the occasional spotting.